 These financial statements are prepared in accordance with the Accounts and Audit (England) Regulations 2015 and proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 (the Code) and the Service Reporting Code of Practice for Local Authorities 2018/19 (SeRCOP), supported by International Financial Reporting Standards (IFRS) and statutory guidance.
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the Code) supported by International Financial Reporting Standards (IFRS) and statutory guidance.